cloudmesh/cloudmesh-pi-burn/cmburn/pi/README.md

 nameserver 10.1.1.1
 ```

-If the number from nameserver does not match what you got from the previous command, then you will need to do more steps to get this working.
-This is not documented yet.
+You will pass this result into  `--dns`
+Notice how in this example, the values for `--dns` and `--routers` are the same.
+This may not always be the case.
+Use what you network tells you.

 Now, choose a static ip address for your Pi that is unused on the network.
 Let's say you choose `10.1.1.30`

 The options passed to `cm-pi-burn create` are then:

 * `--ipaddr=10.1.1.30`
+* `--dns=10.1.1.1`
-* `--domain=10.1.1.1`
+* `--routers=10.1.1.1`

 For more information on options, see `/cmburn/pi/cmpiburn.py`

 Here is an example call of the command create using a static IP address connecting to a home wifi network with the IP address information
 of the example above.
 Again, you do not need to set a static IP to connect to the internet.
+We are also using the `--format` option

 ```
 # cm-pi-burn create \